 Global impact is at the core of what we do.
 Rustic Pathways is committed to creating positive impact through transformative student travel experiences that facilitate meaningful engagement with our partners around the world.

 To create global impact, we focus on two areas: community impact and student impact.

 Partnering with community members and organisations at a local level while aligning with global best practices like the United Nations Sustainable Development Goals.

 Working collaboratively with local partners to develop long-term plans that address high-priority community needs, supported by our staff of international development professionals with a deep understanding of local community needs.

 Creating appropriate roles for students to engage in meaningful community service projects, showing that small efforts add up to create large collective impact.

-Supporting high-priority projects year-round through the Rustic Pathways Foundation, our nonprofit.
+Supporting high-priority projects year-round through the Infuse Foundation, our nonprofit.

 Inspiring students and staff to stay involved in community impact efforts from anywhere in the world.